bdmendes/smockito/docs/_docs/motivation.md

 Smockito desugars to Mockito calls in a way that leverages stronger type safety guarantees provided by Scala 3, while providing a more idiomatic and expressive API.
 It is also opinionated in that it configures mocks to throw an `UnexpectedArguments` exception when a method is called with arguments that have not been explicitly handled, and `UnstubbedMethod` when a method that has not been stubbed is called.
 This way, tests fail fast and loudly when the mock is used in unexpected ways.

-Smockito is a small, pragmatic library that tries to solve a real world problem using a powerful backend (Mockito) inspired by a great API (Scalamock).
-Check the [Getting Started](getting-started.md) guide for a quick introduction, and then head to [Facilities](facilities.md) for a deeper dive into Smockito's capabilities.
+Smockito is a small, pragmatic library that tries to solve a real world problem using a powerful backend (Mockito) and taking inspiration from a great API (Scalamock).
+Check the [Getting Started](getting-started.md) guide for a quick introduction, and then head to the [Guide](guide.md) for a deeper dive into Smockito's capabilities.